MicrosoftDocs/learn/learn-pr/azure/configure-3d-assets-mixed-reality-unity/includes/1-introduction.md

 ## What is the main goal?

 Building a Scene is an important initial step in developing your Mixed Reality experience.
-By the end of this module, you'll be able to work with Unity Prefabs and Scriptable Objects, as well as Mixed Reality Toolkit interactions.
+By the end of this module, you can work with Unity Prefabs and Scriptable Objects, and Mixed Reality Toolkit interactions.